 Comment below if you have any favorites or additional titles to suggest.

-Picture Books That Celebrate Hair
+Picture Books About Hair Love

 Hair Love by Matthew A. Cherry, illustrated by Vashti Harrison

 Zuri’s daddy helps her see how her hair lets her be her unique self.
 Like when she wears her hair in braids with beads, she is a princess, or when she wears it in two puffs, she’s a superhero.
 One day, Zuri decides to do her hair herself.
 Daddy helps her learn.
 But it’s pretty tricky at first but then Daddy gives Zuri the perfect supergirl style.
-I LOVE so much about this book — the celebration of culture, the dad with long hair and a tattoo, and that a dad that does his daughter’s hair.
+I LOVE so much about this book — the celebration of culture, the dad with long hair and a tattoo, and a dad that does his daughter’s hair.

 Hair / Pelitos by Sandra Cisneros